kschuler/guide/guidelines/making-stimuli.md

 ![](../static/images/sound-noise-reduction.png)

 You can adjust the dB of noise reduction, the sensitivity, and the smoothing.
-For my experiments, the defualt selections are appropriate.
+For my experiments, the default selections are appropriate.

+- Noise reduction (dB) : 12
+- Sensitivity: 6.00
+- Frequency smoothing(bands): 0

 ##### Add or remove silence

 ##### Export final stimulus